• Cars Cars

 The History Of The Lotus Esprit Cars Part 6

-The Lotus Esprit was first shown to the world as a styling exercise by the famous Italian design studio of Giugiaro Design in 1974.
+The History Of The Lotus Esprit Cars Part 6Picture Of Lotus Esprit CarsEarly Esprit S1 (1976 - 1980) The Lotus Esprit was first shown to the world as a styling exercise by the famous Italian design studio of Giugiaro Design in 1974.
 The show car was so successful, and inquiries so great, that Lotus committed to taking the successor to the Europa into production.
-Glass-Fibre bodied, steel backbone chassis and Lotus' own 907 multi-valve engine mounted mid-ship with 4 wheel independent suspension were all features of these first Esprits.
+Glass-Fibre bodied, steel backbone chassis and Lotus' own 907 multi-valve engine mounted mid-ship with 4 wheel independent suspension were all features of these first Espri...

 Read more »